TelecomParistoc/libmotors/JSbinding/README.md

 ----------------------------------------

 #### motors.writeFlash() ####
-Write configuration in flash, it will be automatically reloaded at reset.
+Write current configuration in flash, it will be automatically reloaded at reset.

 #### motors.x() ####
 Get robot position x coordinate in mm.